Don Cherry: Coaching career

 After the end of the 1968–69 season, his playing career was essentially over.
 Cherry struggled for a time as a Cadillac salesman and a construction worker.
 He worked as a house painter earning $2 per hour.

-In the middle of the 1971–72 season, Cherry became the coach of the American Hockey League's Rochester Americans and won Coach of the Year.
+In the middle of the 1971–72 season, Cherry became the coach of the American Hockey League's Rochester Americans.
 The following year, the title of General Manager was added.
-In his third season behind the bench, Cherry was voted the AHL's "Coach of the Year".
+In his third season behind the bench, Cherry was voted the league's Coach of the Year.

 Boston Bruins

 After his three-year stint in Rochester, he was promoted to the NHL as head coach of the Boston Bruins for the 1974–75 season.
 The Bruins were coming off a successful run of two Stanley Cups and three first-place finishes, but after Cherry's first season as coach the team would see the exit of superstars Bobby Orr and Phil Esposito.

 Cherry quickly developed a reputation for being an eccentric, flamboyant coach who strongly encouraged physical play among his players.
-According to Cherry, he molded the Bruins' playing style after that of his dog, Blue, a feisty bull terrier.
+According to Cherry, he moulded the Bruins' playing style after that of his dog, Blue, a feisty bullterrier.
 While the team had been known for Orr and Esposito who were highly skilled scorers, the 1975–76 Bruins started the season in brief slump in part due to Orr's knee injury that saw him play only ten games, plus Orr would become a free agent at the end of the season.
 Cherry remade the team with enforcers and grinders which became known as the "lunch-pail gang" (or "lunch pail A.C.") and "the Big Bad Bruins", with Esposito and Carol Vadnais being traded to the New York Rangers for Brad Park and Jean Ratelle, as Esposito disagreed with Cherry's coaching including having a disinclination to backcheck.
 This approach of "balance over brilliance" rejuvenated the Bruins, in particular the careers of Park and Ratelle, as they continued to be one of the NHL's best teams during the latter half of the 1970s, capturing the Adams division title four straight seasons from 1975–76 through 1978–79, with Cherry winning the Jack Adams Award (NHL coach of the year) for the 1975 season.
 In the 1977–78 season, Cherry coached the Bruins team to an NHL record of 11 players with 20 goals or more on a single team.